Tanja Ribič

 Tanja Ribič (born 28 June 1968) is a Slovenian actress and singer.

 Biography

 Ribič graduated from the Academy of Theatre, Radio, Film and Television in Ljubljana.
 She has been a member of Ljubljana City Theatre since 1992.

-She represented Slovenia at Eurovision Song Contest 1997 with the song "Zbudi se", which finished tenth.
+She represented Slovenia in the Eurovision Song Contest 1997 with the song "Zbudi se", which finished tenth.

 Her most noticeable role on television was when she played Magda Velepič in the Slovenian TV series Naša mala klinika.

 In April 2009 Ribič and Branko Đurić acted in the movie Lunina prva noč, which was played in English language.

 In 2014 she was a member of the jury in the TV show Znan obraz ima svoj glas.

 Personal life

 She is married to actor and director Branko Đurić.
-The two are often portrayed as friends of Angelina Jolie and Brad Pitt in the media.
+The two are often portrayed in the Slovenian media as friends of Angelina Jolie and Brad Pitt.